DarynaKalinchuk/Seminar_Game/README.md

 ---

-## 🧑‍🎓 Design
+## 🧑‍🎓 Character Design

-The character image was generated using AI tools.
+The character was generated using AI tools.

 ---

+<sub>The character image was generated using AI tools.
+The sound effects are taken from various open sources online.</sub>